-Gross Domestic Product
+Gross Domestic Product (GDP)

-- The growth in the Metropolitan Statistical Area (MSA)'s gross domestic product from 2010 to 2015 has come entirely from the services sectors.
+- The GDP per capita in 2015 was \$53,759 in the Burlington-South Burlington Metropolitan Statistical Area, compared to \$43,495 for the State. - In 2015, the Burlington-South Burlington Metropolitan Statistical Area's GDP made up 38% of the state's total GDP. - The growth in the Metropolitan Statistical Area (MSA)'s gross domestic product from 2010 to 2015 has come entirely from the services sectors.
 Over that time period, the MSA's GDP increased 5.4%, the GDP of private goods producing industries dropped 18.6%, and the GDP of private services-providing industries increased by 10.9%.
-GDP per capita in 2015 was \$53,759 in the Burlington-South Burlington Metropolitan Statistical Area, vs. \$43,495 for the State - GDP per capita in the retail sector increased 3.8% between 2010 and 2016.
-However, over that same time period, employment in retail sectors decreased by 0.9%.
+For example, GDP per capita in the retail sector increased 3.8% between 2010 and 2016.